Office of Recruitment and Science Outreach

 we have resources to help you explore a career in the health sciences and get to know UT Health San Antonio.

-We are happy to announce that we will able to welcome students, who are 16-18 or who are in college, back to campus for in-person educational activities, or to volunteer or work in our research labs.
+We welcome students, who are 16-18 or who are in college, to campus for in-person educational activities, or to volunteer or work in our research labs.
 We strongly encourage the students to be fully vaccinated before they come onto campus.
 If they are not vaccinated, we will offer vaccinations through our hub if students are planning to stay on campus longer than 30 days.
 Please click on programs tab for more information.

 UPCOMING EVENTS: